 AT&T’s wireless revenue in 4Q15

-For diversified exposure to select telecom companies in the US, you could consider investing in the SPDR S&P 500 ETF (SPY).
-The ETF held a total of ~2.4% in AT&T, Verizon, CenturyLink (CTL), Frontier Communications (FTR), and Level 3 Communications (LVLT) at the end of December 2015.
+For diversified exposure to telecom companies in the United States, you may consider investing in the iShares Russell 1000 Value ETF (IWD).
+The ETF held a total of ~2.5% in some of the US telecom players including AT&T, Verizon (VZ), Level 3 Communications (LVLT), CenturyLink (CTL), T-Mobile (TMUS), and Sprint (S) at the end of December 2015.